Beijing Railway Stations for 2021: North, East, South or West?

-Getting the v is probably one of the best ways to explore the middle kingdom.
+Getting the high speed rail is probably one of the best ways to explore the middle kingdom.

 So, you’ll probably be spending a fair amount of time in a Beijing railway station.